GSA/digitalgov.gov/content/posts/2015-03-31-gather-your-agencys-public-data-with-let-me-get-that-data-for-you.md

 ---
+url: /2015/03/31/gather-your-agencys-public-data-with-let-me-get-that-data-for-you/
 date: 2015-03-31 10:38:06 -0400
-title: 'Gather Your Agency&amp;#8217;s Public Data with Let Me Get That Data for You'
+title: 'Gather Your Agency&#8217;s Public Data with Let Me Get That Data for You'
-summary: 'In case you missed it, U.S. Open Data recently launched a tool called\: Let Me Get That Data For You (LMGTDY).
+summary: 'In case you missed it, U.S. Open Data recently launched a tool called: Let Me Get That Data For You (LMGTDY).
 The name is&nbsp;a play on the very funny Let Me Google That For You website.
 How LMGTDFY works Let Me Get That Data For You searches any website for data'
-authors: [rebecca-williams]
+authors:
+  - rebecca-williams
 categories:
   - Code
   - Data